tedlu-tw/tedlu-tw/README.md

 - Zhonghe Elementary School

 #### Cool Experiences 🤩
+- Podcast Producer/Script Writer of KaoBei Engineer (03/2021 - Present)
+  A community for engineers to post anonymously
 - Founder/CEO of FirSTEM (06/2020 ~ Present)
   An international organization about STEM for students and educators
 - Member of OpenToAll (03/2020 ~ Present)